Bowl eligibility: 2021–present bowl seasons

 The 2021–22 bowl season featured 44 bowl games with everything largely back to normal after the turmoil of the previous season due to the COVID-19 pandemic.
 Hawaii were the only team with a losing record, 6–7, selected.
 They were paired against the 6–6 Memphis Tigers in the 2021 Hawaii Bowl, but ultimately withdrew due to COVID-19 concerns.
 17 teams with a 6–6 record were invited and accepted into bowl games.
 In addition, after initial bowl selections had been made, 5–7 Rutgers replaced 8–4 Texas A&M in the December 2021 Gator Bowl after positive COVID-19 tests within the Texas A&M program.
 Rutgers became the only team with a losing record to play a bowl game that season, losing to Wake Forest.

+The next three bowl seasons each had a single team with a 5–7 record play in a bowl game.
+The 2025–26 bowl season saw three 5–7 teams accept bowl bids, after several bowl-eligible teams (notably 10–2 Notre Dame) declined to participate.

 Bowl teams with losing records

 The following teams within FBS (or its predecessors, such as Division I-A and University Division) entered bowl games with losing records.